veler/CtrlHelpApp/README.md

 ## Introduction

 Are you tired of fumbling through menus and mouse clicks?
 Say hello to CtrlHelp, your ultimate shortcut companion!
 Whether you're a productivity guru, a computer novice, or someone with vision impairment, CtrlHelp empowers you to master over 80 application shortcuts effortlessly.
+Inspired by the gamified approach of language learning apps, CtrlHelp offers a unique experience tailored to keyboard shortcuts.
+Here's why you'll love it:

 ### Learn and Practice Shortcuts
 Access CtrlHelp's interactive practice mode right from your system tray.
 Dive into shortcuts for popular apps like Word, Excel, Photoshop, Visual Studio, and more.
 Become a keyboard wizard at your own pace!